ZealShah1996/To_Do_List/readme.md

 npm start
 npm test(optional for testing apis is working or not)

+----->Steps to run front end:
+Execute Following command in new terminal npm run start_frontEnd

 -----> This is for more development work if you change some thing in any code than follow below command to run project.
 (You need to be parent directory at ~/To_Do_List)